 It really comes down to privacy.
 With Snoop they sell your data, whilst Moneyhub do not, so if this is an issue for you, then the choice is clear.

 Really the biggest benefit of any budgeting app is the ability to see all of your financial transactions in one place.
-Open Banking has made it far easier for apps to do this, and now there are many apps to choose from.So, with so many budgeting apps around, it can often come down to the way that they present their app, and what elements they focus on.
+Open banking has made it far easier for apps to do this, and now there are many apps to choose from.So, with so many budgeting apps around, it can often come down to the way that they present their app, and what elements they focus on.

 Snoop on the other hand, have a much more gamified, social media style, with chatbots, and other elements that are designed to make the budgeting process more fun.
-They also offer far more in the way of tips on way to save, and directing users to 3rd party products.
+They also offer far more in the way of tips on way to save, and directing users to third party products.

 Moneyhub has been offering their budgeting product since 2014, and so their budgeting tools will have been extensively tested with actual customer data.
 Snoop only launched in 2020, and as such, there are several features of their app that are still in development.
 The biggest difference between the apps is one of style.
-Moneyhub is more old school, whereas Snoop is more ‘fun’ based.
+Moneyhub is more old school, whereas Snoop is more ‘fun’.
 It could come down to the targeting i.e. Moneyhub targeting an older user, and Snoop a younger.

 However, in reality there are probably many older people who like the fun approach and younger people who would prefer a more ‘boring’ app!

 Articles on the wiseabout.money website may contain affiliate links.
 If you click these links, we may receive compensation.
 This has no impact on our editorial and any money earned helps us to continue to provide the useful information on our site.